AhmedAsiri80/final-project1/README.md

 # final-project1

 I was working on another repo but due to the huge size of files i neeeded to start this one.
+The sounds were removed due to the large file size and the inability to upload it to the time hop, but it is in the demo .

 [The old repo url:][https://github.com/AhmedAsiri80/My-Project]